LivesInRoom29/Password_Generator/README.md

 * The code that I used to generate a random number within a specific range was adapted from a [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-generate-random-number-in-given-range-using-javascript/) article.

 * Thanks to the UNH Bootcamp instructor, TAs, and tutors for providing the class with lots of practice using JavaScript.

-* Thanks as well to my classmates for sharing their questions in class and during office hours.

 * Lastly, as always. thanks to all the wonderful folks who post their questions and answers all over the web - you are life savers!